TCLee-tech/Dockerfile/README.md

-# Dockerfile for python 3.13 on Debian/Ubuntu bookworm-slim running streamlit
+# Dockerfile incorporating many best practices for python 3.13 on Debian/Ubuntu bookworm-slim
+*** for running Streamlit OpenAI FastAPI ***
 ### The Dockerfile is annotated for easy reading.
 Some further comments below:

 ## Features: